bluenote-1577/skani/README.md

 #### Major

-* **ANI debiasing added** - skani now uses a debiasing step with a regression model trained on MAGs to give more accurate ANIs. v0.0.1 gave robust, but slightly overestimated ANIs, especially around 95-97% range.
+* **ANI debiasing added** - skani now uses a debiasing step with a regression model trained on MAGs to give more accurate ANIs.
+Old version gave robust, but slightly overestimated ANIs, especially around 95-97% range.
 Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.
 * **More accurate aligned fraction** - chaining algorithm changed to give a more accurate aligned fraction (AF) estimate.
 The previous version had more variance and underestimated AF for certain assemblies.

 #### Minor